 5 tips to save money at Disney World

 We have tried every meal plan Disney offers (for the sake of research, you know), and we never come out ahead, even with teen boys.
 Unless you drink soda (pop for our midwestern readers) and eat dessert with every meal, there is not a plan out there worth buying.

-- Using the most expensive meal at Be Our Guest in the Magic Kingdom, with beverage and dessert, two meals cost $30.26.
+- Using our most expensive meal at Be Our Guest in the Magic Kingdom, with beverage and dessert, two meals cost $30.26.
 Add in a Dole Whip Float at $5.29 and the total cost of food for the day out of pocket is only $35.55.
 To break even on the quick service dining plan, you would have to drink the value equivalent of $8.58 in sodas at the resort!

 - Other Disney experts agree: Click here for a detailed breakdown of cost and value for the Disney Dining Plans.

-#3 Set a souvenir budget and stick to it.
-The Disney company is a marketing genius.
-Rides and attractions end at the gift shop!
-Of course.
+Disney Parks and Resorts are designed to “help” you spend.
+When you get off rides and attractions, you have to walk through the attraction gift shop to get back into the park!
 You feel all warm and fuzzy after riding the Winnie the Pooh ride with your 3 year old.
 Of course, you NEED that plush Pooh Bear to remember the experience.
 Right?

 Just like smart grocery shoppers know to “shop the perimeter first,” to avoid those pesky end caps with all the yummy impulse purchases, having a strategy at Disney is important.
-Our tips for success:

 - Set a budget and STICK TO IT!
 Budget for the day, by kid, for the whole trip — whatever works for you, but BUDGET!

-Several years ago, we got a Snow White costume for our daughter on sale for about $35 just after Halloween (at the Disney Store).
+Several years ago, we got a Snow White costume for our daughter on sale for about $35 just after Halloween at the Disney Store.
 Just before our brunch with the princesses, we presented her with the adorably wrapped gift.
 We popped the costume over her head and walked in for photos with her “heroes.”
 That same dress at the parks was more than $80!
 How’s that for saving?